JacobSPettit/JacobSPettit/README.md

 - 👋 Hi, I’m @JacobSPettit
-- 👀 I’m interested in: Dapps, web apps, software development, linux, cyber security and cryptocurrency.
+- 👀 I’m interested in: Dapps, web apps, software development, Linux, cyber security and blockchain.
-- 🌱 I’m currently learning: Javascript, C and Github.
+- 🌱 I’m currently learning: Javascript, C, Linux and Github.
 - 💞️ I’m looking to collaborate on: Anything!
 I would love to help out or collaborate on any project.
 - 📫 How to reach me: Hit me up here on github!